kymlu/eating-memories/src/pages/posts/apple-crumble.md

 Preheat the oven at 350F.

 Combine the ingredients for the **filling** in a bowl.
 Put in the pan.
 > Experiment with other fruits like peaches and pears!
+Make a fruit salad too!
 Will also be very tasty.

 Combine the ingredients for the **topping** in the bowl.
 Put on top of the filling.